CIHR – Frederick Banting and Charles Best Canada Graduate Scholarships

 The agencies reserve the right to interpret and enforce the policies and guidelines governing their funding opportunities set out in their published materials.

-All applicants and scholarship holders must comply with the policies and guidelines set out in the respective CGS M guide for award holders ( CIHR, NSERC, SSHRC) and in any other documents related to scholarship applications and awards.
+All applicants and scholarship holders must comply with the policies and guidelines set out in the CGS M Award Holder’s Guide and in any other documents related to scholarship applications and awards.

-Refer to the respective CGS M guide for award holders ( CIHR, NSERC, SSHRC) for policies and requirements about holding the award, such as the acceptance, start date, deferment, paid parental leave, holding the award on a part-time basis, etc.
+Refer to the CGS M Award Holder’s Guide for policies and requirements about holding the award, such as the acceptance, start date, deferment, paid parental leave, holding the award on a part-time basis, etc.

 All personal information collected as part of this program is used by the agencies and by the relevant officials in the eligible research institutions to review applications, to administer and monitor awards.
 It may also be used to determine the most appropriate funding jurisdiction, or to monitor overlap in federal support.
 Details on the use and disclosure of this information by the agencies are described by CIHR in Info Source, by NSERC in the Use and Disclosure of Personal Information Provided to NSERC, by SSHRC in the Protection and Disclosure of Personal Information, and in the relevant program literature.